 The charge?
 Perjuring himself before the Pennsylvania Gaming Control Board.

 To settle the case, DeNaples created a family trust led by his daughter, a dentist, for the casino property, which is up for license renewal in August of next year.

 Friends and family are how DeNaples does business

 Despite the trust and a requirement to stay out of day-to-day operations, DeNaples has repeatedly sought to do business with Mount Airy, the Pocono Record newspaper has reported.

-The Times-Tribune of Scranton has routinely pointed out that DeNaples receives favors from legislators to whom he contributes.
-The businesses – auto parts, landfills, garbage collection, real estate – operate from Dunmore, a suburb adjacent to Scranton.
+The Times-Tribune of Scranton has routinely pointed out that DeNaples and his businesses receive favors from legislators to whom he contributes.
+The businesses — auto parts, landfills, garbage collection, real estate — are operated from Dunmore, a suburb adjacent to Scranton.

-The $50 million loan from the Main Street Lending Program is aimed at addressing strains cause by the virus.
-And it is not backed by his bank, but by the Feds.
+The $50 million loan from the Main Street Lending Program is aimed at addressing strains caused by the virus.
+And it is not backed by DeNaples’ bank, but by the feds.

 That means the public is on the hook if Mount Airy defaults.